barjin/wbr/docs/wbr-interpret/waw_definition.md

 ...
 ```

-Such a rule matches every url on a secured website, i.e. starting with `https`.
+Such a rule matches every URL on a secured website, i.e. starting with `https`.

 ### Parametrization